roman-xo/firefox-start-page/README.md

   ```

 - Set `index.html` as your browser's homepage or new tab page
-- Optionally replace `bg1.png` with your own background
+- Replace all info with your own